-Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures Assignment will be mentored by their respective Director, receive professional development and will focus on providing resources and support to school sites to accelerate learning.
+Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures providing resources and support to school sites to accelerate learning.
 This is an expansion and extension of the LCP.
-N/A Supervisor, Risk Management A Risk Management supervisor will be responsible to coordinate and lead the risk management duties, including safety, for 32 school sites, satellite offices, and District Office.
+N/A Supervisor, Risk Management A Risk Management supervisor will be responsible to coordinate and lead the risk management duties, including safety, for 33 school sites, satellite offices, and District Office.
 The entire Department was impacted by COVID.
 This position offers support to the COVID team.
 152,132 2021-2024 LCAP Goal 1, Action 3, 2020-2021 Learning Continuity and Attendance Plan pg.
 20 Action DLP#1 Student and Staff Equipment Purchase Student one-to-one device purchase and replacement based on approximately 20-25% replacement device ratio.
 Staff device replacement.
 Student internet hotspots.
 Microsoft Office License.
 The technology purchase will serve OMSD students and aid in regular and substantive educational interactions between students and their classroom instructors.
 The District will follow CDE pre-approval requirements for capital expenditures.
 This is an expansion of the LCAP and LCP.
 4,442,848 2021-2024 LCAP Goal 2/Action 10, 2020-2021 Learning Continuity and Attendance Plan pg.
 27 Action PLL#6 iReady Licensing The iReady Intervention system (level 2) provides all teachers, at all schools in all grade levels an assessment and intervention program designed to address student learning needs.
 The assessment is conducted with all students in OMSD four times per year.
 These assessment results are used to determine instructional needs of students in both English Language Arts and Math.
 Additionally, the program provides students with an individualized learning path that they engage in online, daily, in order to precisely address learning needs.
 All teachers have received professional development on the use of the program.
 Regular data analysis and planning around these results are used to plan for instruction.
 This is an expansion of the LCAP and LCP.
-708,000 2021-2024 LCAP Goal 2/Action 8, 11, 12 & Goal 3/Action 1, 9, Professional Development (PD) OMSD has a robust Professional development program that aligns to our Multi-Tiered System of Support (level 1).
-These PD include Restorative Practices and Circles training 929,348
+708,000 2021-2024 LCAP Goal 2/Action 8, 11, 12 & Goal 3/Action 1, 9, 2020-2021 Learning Continuity and Professional Development (PD) OMSD has a robust Professional development program that aligns to our Multi-Tiered System of Support (level 1).
+These PD include Restorative Practices and Circles training which was provided in the summer to interested staff members as well as ongoing RP and Circles training which 929,348